 The Problem with Cloud Processing

 First off, privacy.
-For many of us, sending sensitive client information, confidential conversations, or private notes to a third-party server is a hard "no." You effectively lose control of your own data.
-A truly offline dictation app for mac keeps your words on your machine, where they belong.
+For many of us, sending sensitive client information, confidential conversations, or private notes to a third-party server is a hard "no." You need to know when audio or text leaves your device.
+A local-first dictation app for Mac keeps local-mode work on your machine and makes cloud-backed modes an explicit choice.

 Then there's the performance problem.
 Any little blip in your internet connection can introduce lag, create errors, or just cause the transcription to fail completely.
 This makes the built-in tool a gamble for anyone working on the go, in a place with shaky Wi-Fi, or who just needs it to work every single time.
 It just wasn't designed for heavy, professional use.

 The real trade-off with most standard dictation tools is convenience versus control.
-A dedicated, offline app like Paraspeech puts that control firmly back in your hands, cutting the cord to external servers for both privacy and performance.
+A dedicated, local-first app like Paraspeech puts that control back in your hands by keeping local-mode dictation on your Mac and making cloud-backed transcription a deliberate setting.

 Accuracy and Customization Limits